Sergio Iacobucci Sergio Iacobucci

 If you've read this far, you take it seriously.
 The process above will get you a long way, especially the buyer research in Steps 2 and 4.

 If you want help with it (particularly the win/loss research most teams struggle to run themselves): that's what Dialog does.
-We build positioning from buyer evidence, not conference room assumptions.
+We build positioning from buyer evidence, not meeting room assumptions.

 sergio@thedialog.co.uk